-After you've removed the sand from your shoes, head north to the historical town of Grand Lake on the western edge of Rocky Mountain National Park.
-On your way home, drive up Pikes Peak Highway to reach a 14,115-feet-high summit by car.
-Farther south stop in Trinidad, Colo., to learn about a fascinating western illustrator before exploring Capulin Volcano National Monument 53 miles to the south.
+After you’ve removed the sand from your shoes, head north to the historical town of Grand Lake on the western edge of Rocky Mountain National Park.
+On your way home, stop in Colorado Springs to reach a 14,115-feet-high summit by car.
+Farther south take a scenic drive near Trinidad, Colo., see the works of a fascinating western illustrator and explore Capulin Volcano National Monument 53 miles to the south.

 Start: El Paso, Texas